Kometa-Team/Kometa/docs/config/operations.md

 ## Remove Title Parentheses

-Search through every title and remove all ending parentheses in an items title if the title isn not locked.
+Search through every title and remove all ending parentheses in an items title if the title is not locked.

 **Attribute:** `remove_title_parentheses`